Weave Local Scorers

 score

-method expects data to be passed to thequery
+method expects values to be passed to thequery

 andoutput

-parameters.
-The context should be passed to theoutput
+parameters. - The context should be passed to the

-parameter as a string or list of strings. - A higher output score means that there is a stronger prediction of hallucination in the output given the query and context.
+parameter (as a string or list of strings). - A higher output score means a stronger prediction of hallucination in the output.

 - The